datacamp/courses-introduction-to-python/chapter3.md

   - 2
 ```

 Strings come with a bunch of methods.
 Follow the instructions closely to discover some of them.
-If you want to discover them in more detail, you can always type `help(str)` in the Shell.
+If you want to discover them in more detail, you can always type `help(str)` in the shell.

 A string `place` has already been created for you to experiment with.